Revisiting thermodynamics in computation and information theory: Basics Aspects of Information Theory

 \subsection{Quantum Error Correction}

 Here in this section, we will discuss error correction in the quantum regime.
 Classical error correction is a well-developed theory based on the demand for better communication systems.
-One to one mapping from classical to quantum error correction is not possible as the quantum world has some constraints of its own.
+One-to-one mapping from classical to quantum error correction is not possible as the quantum world has some constraints of its own.
 Qubit (quantum bits) are bounded by the no-cloning principle, which states that in quantum information theory one cannot copy a state which is possible in the case of classical information theory.
-Another aspect that we encounter in the quantum regime is that the wavefunction collapses when a measurement is performed over the state.
-These constraints were the reasons which make the quantum world unique over the classical, and these pose a challenge to the feasibility of quantum computing.
-It was the seminal work of Peter Shor~\cite{a132}, where they proposed the first quantum error correction protocol.
+Another aspect that we encounter in the quantum regime is that the wave function collapses when a measurement is performed over the state.
+These constraints were the reasons that make the quantum world unique from the classical, and these pose a challenge to the feasibility of quantum computing.
+It was the seminal work of Peter Shor~\cite{shor1995scheme}, where they proposed the first quantum error correction protocol.
 Shor in his work has demonstrated that quantum information can be encoded by exploiting the idea of entanglement of qubits.
-Works in this direction~\cite{a133,a134,a135,a136}, have demonstrated that one can suppress the error rate in the quantum regime provided the qubits met some physical conditions.
-Interested reader can go through the reviews~\cite{a137,a138,a139,a140} in this direction which covers quantum error correction and its subfields.
+Works in this direction~\cite{preskill1998reliable,kitaev1997quantum,knill1998resilient,gottesman1998theory}, have demonstrated that one can suppress the error rate in the quantum regime provided the qubits meet some physical conditions.
+Interested readers can go through the reviews~\cite{gottesman2010introduction,devitt2013quantum,lidar2013quantum,terhal2015quantum} in this direction which covers quantum error correction and its subfields.
 In this article, we will describe the basic intuition of quantum error correction that we will explore in the latter half from a thermodynamics point of view.

 In the classical world, the units of information are bits, which belong to set $\mathbb{S}$ whereas, in the case of quantum the units of information are the qubits.
 The general definition of a qubit state is